 Katrina J. Wyche is the Manager of Environmental Strategies at The Coalition for a Drug-Free Greater Cincinnati.
 She has been in the substance abuse prevention field for over 15 years on a volunteer and professional basis.
 Wyche currently serves on the Board of Directors for the Alcohol and Drug Abuse Prevention Association of Ohio (ADAPAO) and is the current Education and Training Chair.
 She is a certified Ohio and International Substance Abuse Prevention Professional.
 She is also an Assistant Instructor at Xavier University where she obtained her Master’s Degree in Education.
 Wyche is also a Consultant/ Trainer for Interact for Health, an Associate Trainer for Faith Partners, and an Intervention Counselor at Dearborn County Juvenile Detention Center.

 Giles DeCourcy is the Coalition's Communications Coordinator.
 He carries out all communications, marketing, and public relations projects for CDFGC.
 He has a Bachelor of Arts in Communication from the University of Cincinnati, as well as a Public Relations Certificate.
 DeCourcy attended the 2012 Public Relations Society of America Conference in San Francisco, California.

-Kellie Kammer is the Coalition's Administrative Assistant.
+Jamie Jagoditz is the Coalition's Administrative Assistant.
 She has a wide range of duties that include overall office management, tracking donors, generating correspondence and providing logistical support for special projects.
-Kellie serves on the SPF-SIG Advisory Council as a young adult representative.
-Kellie has a Bachelor of Science in Sport Management, with minors in Business and Religious Studies from the College of Mount St. Joseph.
+Jamie serves on the SPF-SIG Advisory Council as a young adult representative.
+Jamie has a Degree in Anthropology from the University of Cincinnati.